DisasterofPuppets/MiniLCDTwitchChat/README.md

 # MiniLCDTwitchChat
-Twitch chat displayed on 20 x 4 LCD display
+Twitch chat displayed on 20 x 4 LCD display using an ESP8266

+Insert Dodgy picture here, this is before I design a case.

 ![GitHub Logo](demo.png)